GORE-TEX 101

 Choosing the Right GTX Jacket for Backcountry Skiing

-Weight – If you have the luxury of choosing a dedicated touring shell, the lighter, the better.
-Minimalist 3L jackets or 2.5L designs and even hybrid softshell/GORE variations are the constructions of choice for backcountry skiing.
-If you need a ski jacket that will handle lift-serve and backcountry, GORE PRO is a good choice but not the lightest.
-Regular 3L will also be more affordable.
-There are plenty of 3L jackets with lift-serve features like snow skirts, adjustable cuffs, and more pockets, but they will be heavier than a minimalist GORE-TEX 3L backcountry shell.
+If you need a ski jacket that will handle lift-served and backcountry use, GORE-PRO is a good choice because of its increased durability.
+But it’s not the lightest, and it’s more expensive.
+There are plenty of 3L jackets with lift-serve features like snow skirts, adjustable cuffs, and numerous pockets, but they will be heavier than a minimalist 3L shell designed with touring in mind.

 Design simplicity – There is beauty in design simplicity.
 It also directly impacts weight and packability.
 The more zippers, pockets, powder skirts, velcro flaps, and corded adjustments, the more weight, bulk and stuff to deal with during transitions.
-Keep it simple, and keep it light is our advice.
+Less is more when it comes to GORE-TEX jackets for backcountry skiing.
+Look for a stripped-down, minimalist 3L design with two pockets and limited other features.

 GORE-TEX Ski Jackets Made for the Backcountry